cnlohr/badderapple/README.md

 	{ 145,109, 83, 65, 44, 54, 30, 26, 40, 29, 26, 15, 20, 24, 13, 25,  7, 18, 14, 15, 16, 14, 11,  7,  8,  0,  8,  4,  9,  0,  4,  0,  9, 10, 27, 12,  0, 13,  7,  0,  0,  0,  0,  0,  0, 15,  0,  0,  0,  0,  0,  8,  0,  0,  0,  0,  0,  0,  0, 21, 11,  0,  0,  0, 12,  0,  0,  0,  0,  0,  0,  0,  0, 14,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,  0,},
 	...
 	n classes
+};
 ```

-The more accurately we can nail down the chance of a given bit being a 1 or a 0, the better compression we can have.
+The more accurately we can nail down the chance of a given bit being a `1` or a `0`, the better compression we can have.
 So if we find some cells where there's 0 chance that there's a break in the continuation, we can spend very little data on that check.

+Nothing changes as long as we're getting the "keep going" `1`s.
+But as soon as we get a `0` we have to start decoding a glyph ID.

+We encode glyph IDs in binary, 8 bits, most-significant-bit-first.

 **TODO** Just redo this whole dang section.

-As soon as we get a break
+As soon as we get a break in the

 Now, we can start encoding/decoding a "next glyph" from where we are.